 We post our co-op and summer internship positions – for programs such as business, math, engineering, computer science and arts – at post-secondary career centres approximately four months in advance of the start of the work term.

 More information about our program can be found by visiting our frequently asked questions section below.

 Frequently asked questions

-To be eligible for an intern position, students must be:
+To be considered for an intern position, you must:

-- Currently enrolled in an undergraduate, masters or Ph.D. program
+- Currently be enrolled in an undergraduate, masters or PhD program

 - Returning to school at the end of the internship

 4. What do you look for in a student?